 Resources for Grantseekers

 Planning to apply for a CFNIL grant?
-This page includes guides, resources, and tips to assist you with each step of the CFNIL grant process.
+This page includes guides, resources, and tips to assist you with each step of the application process.
+While many of the resources refer specifically to the CFNIL Community Grants program, the guidance is useful for most of CFNIL's competitive grant programs.

-Wondering if your organization is eligible to apply for a CFNIL grant?
+Wondering if your organization is eligible to apply for a CFNIL Community Grant

 Using CFNIL's Online Grant Portal